mvisentin88/armtoolchainide/README.md

 ctrl+shift+B for to build,

-ctrl+b for ti incrementale build
+ctrl+b for to incremental build